-- Time-outs are considered the "last resort" alternative to modifying behavior.
-Other approaches such as proximity control, reinforcement for incompatible behaviors and redirection should be applied systematically across time before a decision to place a child in time-out.
-Additionally, a time-out should only be used when a child is clearly out of control and is therefore exhibiting dangerous behavior. - Time-outs could take place in the classroom.
-The length of the time-out is determined based on the age of the child using the standard guideline of one minute per year, with a maximum time-out of three minutes. - Time outs are not permitted under the age of three in any circumstance. - At times, parents, the Early Childhood Director, and educators will make a specific, unique plan for a child to follow.
+Giving a child a break from regular classroom activities is considered the "last resort" alternative to modifying behavior.
+Other approaches such as proximity control, reinforcement for incompatible behaviors and redirection should be applied systematically across time before a decision to give a child a break.
+Additionally, a break should only be used when a child is clearly out of control and is therefore exhibiting dangerous behavior.

+- A break can take place in the classroom.
+The length of time of the break cannot exceed 3 minutes. - The child cannot be isolated. - The child is 3 years or older. - The child is not removed from the classroom setting. - Per licensing time outs are not permitted under the age of three in any circumstance. - Withholding or forcing snacks, meals or naps is prohibited. - At times, parents, the Early Childhood Director, and educators will make a specific, unique plan for a child to follow.